-Students must return their choices form to their form tutor by Friday 2nd February.
+Students must return their choices form to their form tutor by Wednesday 12th February.
 In order to help students to make their choices, we will be providing information, advice and guidance as follows:

-- A copy of this handbook has been sent to all students in Year 9 and their priority one contacts and is also available on our website (www.thirskschool.org).
-The handbook gives information about all our courses, including the core curriculum. - Parent/carers and students will be invited make appointments with key staff on the Yr9 Parents' Evening on Tuesday 23rd January.
-Mr Dickson's time can be booked for optionsrelated discussions.
-Mrs Head, Miss Stimson and Mrs Hudson are also available for options discussions on Tuesday 23rd January.
-It is likely you'll be able to see these staff without appointments if questions arise during the evening. - Parents/carers and students can e-mail any of the key staff (Mr Dickson, Mrs Stimson, Mrs Hudson, Mrs Head and Miss Fulford) or the subject leaders at any time to ask for more information or advice.
+- A copy of this handbook has been sent or given to all students in Year 9 and their priority one contacts and is also available on our website (www.thirskschool.org).
+The handbook gives information about all our courses, including the core curriculum. - Parents/carers and students can e-mail any of the key staff (Mr Dickson, Mrs Stimson, Mrs Hudson, Mrs Blogg) or the subject leaders at any time to ask for more information or advice.

-Course details for Core Curriculum Areas
+Core Curriculum